Gov. Lee: Execution report complete, will release later

-NASHVILLE — Tennessee Gov. Bill Lee announced on Friday that the independent review into the state’s lethal injection procedure has been completed, but he refused to immediately release the findings.
+NASHVILLE — Tennessee Gov. Bill Lee announced last Friday that the independent review into the state’s lethal injection procedure has been completed, but he refused to immediately release the findings.

 Instead, Lee promised that the entire review will be released before the end of the year, while denying that he was attempting to bury any potentially negative findings over the holidays.